Besides notifications via email and SMS/text messages, you can receive push notifications when high severity alarms activate.

 How to receive push notifications?

-Computer or Android device
+iOS or Android device

 Receiving too many push notifications?

-Mute notifications to temporarily or indefinitely not receive any type of notifications for a specific alarm (personal setting).
+Turn off notifications to temporarily or indefinitely not receive any type of notifications for a specific alarm (personal setting).
 Or create rules to reduce the number of push notifications (personal or organizational setting).

 If you do not want to receive any push notifications, block them in the browser or the app.